 \end{Thm-equiv compare small}

-The main tool for producing these bounds is a new invariant of $G$-manifolds which we call \defn{net equivariant Heegaard characteristic} $\netX(W;G)$.
-It is similar to equivariant Heegaard genus, but its additivity properties are entirely understood: \begin{Thm-net equiv add} Suppose that $W$ is a $G$-manifold such that every $S^2 \subset W$ separates and no component of $\boundary W$ is a sphere.
-Then there exists an equivariant system of essential spheres $S \subset W$ such that
+As a by-product of our methods, we produce a new invariant which we call \defn{equivariant net Heegaard characteristic} $\netX(W;G)$.
+It is similar to equivariant Heegaard genus, but its additivity properties are entirely understood, at least when every component of $S$ is separating: \begin{Thm-net equiv add} There exists an invariant system of summing spheres $S \subset W$ such that